On 28 October 2017, new laws came into effect which abolished the habitual offender scheme in NSW.

 That’s why we work hard in every case to have these harsh declarations overturned as soon as possible; by proving that an additional disqualification period would be onerous and unfair in your circumstances.

 We can help you obtain any evidence to support your case, including character references from your employer or family members to show why having a licence is so important for you.

 Our lawyers can then present your case in an effective and persuasive manner to give you the best chance of getting the declaration quashed.

-We also know that going to court can be expensive, which is why we offer the fixed fee of $1650 including GST (plus a Local Court filing fee) for all work done to quash your habitual offender declaration.
+We also know that going to court can be expensive, which is why we offer the fixed fees for applications to quash habitual offender declarations.

 So, when your licence is on the line, don’t settle for second best.